Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m01-fist-time-users/index.md

 ---
 {{< slide id="exploiting-software" >}}
+## LAB: Exploiting software

+In this section, we'll work through three common application security flaws in the WebGoat application.

+We'll provide a brief overview of each flaw, show it WebGoat, and then highlight the results in TeamServer.

+---
-## Exploiting software - SQL Injection
+## SQL Injection
 {{% note %}}
-In this part, we'll show how we can detect a SQL injection without having to do an attack.
+Explain SQL Injection to new users and then show the process.
 {{% /note %}}
-Now let's exploit the software for some known vulnerabilities.
-A common exploit is SQL injection.

-SQL injections are an OWASP Top-10 vulnerability that allow an attacker to insert extra commands into a text field.
-We'll look at an example in this section and show the results in TeamServer.
+SQL Injections are a flaw that allow an attacker to send extra, untrusted data to a query.
+The result is an attacker can run unintended extra commands.

+Injections are the #1 Web Application Security Risk in the OWASP Top-Ten.

 *see https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A1-Injection*